-- The steering system shall ensure easy and safe handling of the vehicle up to its maximum design speed or in case of a trailer up to its technically permitted maximum speed.
+- 5.1.1.
+The steering system shall ensure easy and safe handling of the vehicle up to its maximum design speed or in case of a trailer up to its technically permitted maximum speed.
 There must be a tendency to self-centre when tested in accordance with paragraph 6.2. with the intact steering equipment.
 The vehicle shall meet the requirements of paragraph 6.2. in the case of motor vehicles and of paragraph 6.3. in the case of trailers.
 If a vehicle is fitted with an auxiliary steering system, it shall also meet the requirements of annex 4.
 Trailers equipped with hydraulic steering transmissions shall comply also with annex 5. - 5.1.2.
 It must be possible to travel along a straight section of road without unusual steering correction by the driver and without unusual vibration in the steering system at the maximum design speed of the vehicle. - 5.1.3.
-The direction of operation of the steering control shall correspond to the intended change of direction of the vehicle and there shall be a continuous and monotonic relationship between the steering control deflection and the steering angle.
-These requirements do not apply to automatically commanded steering, corrective steering or auxiliary steering equipment. - 5.1.4.
-The steering equipment shall be designed, constructed and fitted in such a way that it is capable of withstanding the stresses arising during normal operation of the vehicle, or combination of vehicles.
-The maximum steering angle shall not be limited by any part of the steering transmission unless specifically designed for this purpose.
-Unless otherwise specified, it will be assumed that for the purpose of this regulation, not more than one failure can occur in the steering equipment at any one time and two axles on one bogie shall be considered as one axle. - 5.1.5.
-The effectiveness of the steering equipment, including the electrical control lines, shall not be adversely affected by magnetic or electric fields.
-Conformity with the technical requirements of Regulation No. 10, to the amendment in force at the time of Type Approval shall be demonstrated. - 5.1.6.
-Steering transmission - 5.1.6.1.
-Adjustment devices for steering geometry must be such that after adjustment a positive connection can be established between the adjustable components by appropriate locking devices. - 5.1.6.2.
-Steering transmission which can be disconnected to cover different configurations of a vehicle (e.g. on extendable semitrailers), must have locking devices which ensure positive relocation of components; where locking is automatic, there must be an additional safety lock which is operated manually.
+The direction of operation of the steering control shall correspond to the intended change of direction of the vehicle and there shall be a continuous relationship between the steering control deflection and the steering angle.
+These requirements do not apply to systems that incorporate an automatically commanded or corrective steering function, or to auxiliary steering equipment.